AI for Customer Service Automation: A 2024 Implementation Tutorial

 - Sentiment Analysis: Detects customer sentiment to identify potential issues and prioritize the most urgent cases.

-The key here is not to replace human agents entirely, but to augment their capabilities and create a seamless customer experience.
+The key here is not to replace human agents entirely, but to augment their capabilities and create a customer experience.

 Step-by-Step Guide to Implementing AI Chatbots